Manta-Epitech-Academy/p5js_dj/appendix/javascript_basics.md

 ///////////////////////////////////
 // 7.
 Objects

-// Objects store multiple related values together.
+// Objects store multiple values together.
-// They're like containers with labeled compartments (properties).
+// Each value has a label (called a property).

 let person = {
     name: "Alice",      // property "name" with value "Alice"